 Where to ride:

 - Riding is prohibited on all state-funded snowmobile trails in Bayfield County.
 This includes all groomed snowmobile trails except those using town roads.
 Bayfield County has a specific ordinance prohibiting anything except snowmobile use on these trails.
+Sawyer County policy discourages the riding on snowmobile trails in the winter.

-- Sawyer County policy discourages the riding of snowmobile trails in the winter.
-CAMBA does not endorse riding on snowmobile trails.
+- CAMBA does not endorse riding on snowmobile trails.

-- Town roads – snow covered dirt and gravel roads are open to winter mountain biking.
+- Town roads – snow covered dirt and gravel roads are open to winter biking.
 Some of these roads may also be snowmobile routes, but if it is a public road, it is open to bikes.
 Use extra caution on these routes.